Polygol/polygol.github.io/README.md

 * Open System
 * In Browser section, set Keep Polygol on to "Legacy"

+### "Why is there no clock app?"
+You must install it from the App Store.

+### "How to use GuraAI?"
+You must have a Google AI Studio Gemini key.
+* Open Settings in Polygol
+* Open General
+* In GuraAI section, turn on GuraAI.
+It will ask for your key!"

 ### "How to transfer my data?"
 Use https://polygol.github.io/transfer

 ### "It runs slow on my device."
 If this is the case, try to:
+* Open Settings in Polygol
+* Open Display
 * Enable Contrast
 * Disable Dynamic Glass
 * Disable Motion